HuangPatrick16777216/code_judge/problems/binsearch.md

 The last line contains `Q` space separated integers, which are the queries.

 ## Output Format
-Output `Q` lines, each with the position of a query.
+Output `Q` lines, each with the position of a query, with the first element as index 0.

 ## Constraints
 `10 <= L < 1,000,000`<br>